-During November 2021 and December 2021, the fair value of the Company's common stock was determined to be \$8.69 and \$8.87, respectively.
+During the year ended December 31, 2022, the fair value of the Company's common stock was estimated for financial reporting purposes from January 1 to January 26, 2022 based on valuations of \$8.87 per share as of December 31, 2021.
 For our valuations of common stock performed, we used a hybrid method of the Option Pricing Method ("OPM") and the Probability-Weighted Expected Return Method ("PWERM").
 PWERM considers various potential liquidity outcomes.
 Our approach included the use of an initial public offering scenario, a scenario assuming continued operation as a private entity, and a dissolution scenario.
-Under the hybrid OPM and PWERM, the per share value calculated under the OPM and PWERM are weighted based on expected exit outcomes and the quality of the information specific to each allocation methodology to arrive at a final estimated fair value per share of the common stock before a discount for lack of marketability is applied.
+Under the hybrid OPM and PWERM, the per share values calculated under the OPM and PWERM are weighted based on expected exit outcomes and the quality of the information specific to each allocation methodology to arrive at a final estimated fair value per share of the common stock before a discount for lack of marketability is applied.
+From January 27 to May 31, 2022 the fair value of the Company's common stock was estimated for financial reporting purposes at \$9 per share based on the sale of common stock from